alicjawil/alicjawil.github.io/about.md

 I earned my STEM degree at University of California, Irvine.
 The degree combines Machine Learning and Business Operations and teaches hands on programming skills.
 (SQL, Python, R, Alteryx).

-I inspire to be the bridge between data science and end stakeholders.
-One of the biggest challenges for data-oriented organizations is effecitve communication and visual interpretation of insights.
+I inspire to be the bridge between data science and stakeholders.
+I use data to drive business value and communicate insights in an intuitive way.
+Some of the biggest challenges for data-oriented organizations are effecitve communication and visual interpretation of insights.
 My passion lies in behavioral data science , people analytics and creating spiritual business leaders.

 In my free time I practice meditation and yoga, read personal development books and play beach volleyball.
 Namaste.